yxuansu/TaCL/english_benchmark/README.md

 ## Fine-tuning on English Benchmarks
 All the experiments on English benchmarks are conducted using [huggingface transformers](https://github.com/huggingface/transformers) library.
 It is super easy to use and can be finished with a few commands.

-### In the following, we give examples on how to run experiments on SQuAD 1.1 and 2.0
+### In the following, we give examples on how to run experiments on SQuAD 1.1 and 2.0 with our released model:
 #### (1) First download huggingface:
 ```yaml
 git clone https://github.com/huggingface/transformers